StewAlexander-com/File_Cleanup/README.md

 # Easy File Cleanup

 Easy File Cleanup (`Easy-File-Cleanup.py`) is a Python utility that automatically organizes files by their extension into dedicated folders.
 Perfect for cleaning up cluttered directories and maintaining an organized file structure.
-The code lives in the GitHub repository **`StewAlexander-com/File_Cleanup`**.

 ## Features